Electric Fencing Tips for Winter Weather

 Electric Fence Problems in the Cold

-The primary reason that electric fences depower in the winter is because ice and snow interfere with circuits.
+The primary reason that electric fences depower in the winter is due to ice and snow interfering with circuits.
 Water is a great electricity conductor, but ice isn’t.
 This is particularly problematic for your ground rods, and much of the “winter” problem can be eliminated during your initial ground rod installation:

 - Ground Rod Location: Place your ground rods in areas that will see limited snow coverage, such as on the leeward side of a barn or under a tree.
 This protection will minimize the chance that frost will penetrate as far as the depth of the rod.

 - Number of Ground Rods: Electric fences should have at least three ground rods, any fewer and your fence will have a hard time collecting energy, especially if you have soil with poor conductivity.

 - Galvanized Steel: When used as a ground rod, this metal won’t rust or corrode.

 - Copper: When this metal is used in ground rods, it provides better conductivity.

 - Moisture: Before winter sets in, make sure the soil around your ground rods is thoroughly moistened.
 Winter air can dry out the soil, making it a less efficient conductor.

 - Spacing: Keep your ground rods spaced at least 10 feet apart.
 Doing so will ensure larger ground field to insure the collection of all the available power.
 Rods should be at least 6 to 8 feet long, and extend far below any frost penetration.